 Sugar Pines are famous for being the tallest US pine (up to 200 feet tall) and for producing the longest cones of any American conifer (up to 26 inches long).
-A couple of long cones are being held by Diane at the left.
+Lower down the page you can see a couple of long cones being held by Diane.

 Sugar Pines are members of "the White Pine group," and therefore on the stems the needles cluster in bundles of five.
 The authors of "Sierra Nevada Natural History," Tracy Storer and Robert Usinger, say very prettily of the Sugar Pine, "A big mature Sugar Pine on a mountain crest, with long cones hanging at the ends of its spreading branches, conveys the feeling of a beneficent patron."
 Well, here I'm slope-bound with no mountain crests at hand, but I can just imagine what they're talking about, and someday when it warms I'm hiking upslope until I see such a patron-pine.